everx-labs/ever-appkit-js/README.md

 We suppose that we are using lib-node bridge (NodeJs) to write examples.

-Also we use the library to deal with local TONOS SE instance.
+Also we use the library to deal with local TON OS SE instance.

 So full code of each example can look like this: